 The mere perspective of COVID-19 becoming the new normal and affecting our everyday routines was overwhelming.
 Frightening.
 So we looked for ways to adapt, activated damage control plans, and held our breath, hoping that the crisis will end soon enough and things will be back to normal.
 However, the new norm has arrived instead.

 A year ago, we spoke about how everything might turn out.
 Now let’s see where we are now.

 How did Belkins fare during the pandemic?

 Much like everybody else, we experienced a sharp decline.
-Around 50% of our clients chose to cancel their service packages for upcoming months because they were preoccupied with matters much more important than generating new sales.
+Around 50% of our clients chose to cancel their service packages for upcoming months because they were preoccupied with matters much more important than generating new business sales leads.
 They were trying to survive and pull their business through the sudden challenge.
 Our customers from touristic businesses have been dealing with considerable pressure since there was no demand for their equipment, staff, and vehicles during the period of quarantine and lockdowns.

 Due to these changes, we had to readjust our way of managing business and finances before the limitations of the pandemic did it for us.

 We really liked our new office.
 It was fine, spacious, comfortable, and contributed a lot to our team productivity.
 We hoped to launch more than one Halloween party within its walls.
 However, during the outbreak, we had to face the truth — we invested a lot in maintaining our office.
 From cleaning and supplies to water and electricity bills, to rent fee… All these expenses were manageable during the period of stability.
 But when we were about to face the unknown, we didn’t know whether we would be able to proceed as usual.